Multilingual CheckList: Generation and Evaluation: Details of TEA

 The trivial result for $\hat{T}$ is $S$ itself, as $S$ can generate every example (using no terminals).
 But this is not useful because, the essence of extracting templates from a set of examples is that one should be able to read/write the entire set by reading only a few templates.
 Therefore, the objective is to find the (approximately) smallest $\hat{T}$ such that it can generate entire $S$.

 We provide the outline of our algorithm in Algorithm~\ref{alg:extract_template}.
 Next, we explain the algorithm along with the helper functions that are not elaborated in the pseudocode.
-For each sentences $s_i$, we call the function \textsc{Get-Templates-Per-Example} to generate a set of templates, $T_i = \{t_{i1}, t_{i2}, ...\}$, such that $s_i$ belongs to the set of examples generated by each $t_{ij}$ (refer Lemma \ref{lemma1}).
-Moreover, every possible template that can generates $s_i$, using only the given terminals and non-terminal, belongs to $T_i$ (refer Lemma \ref{lemma2}).
+For each sentences $s_i$, we call the function \textsc{Get-Templates-Per-Example} to generate a set of templates, $T_i = \{t_{i1}, t_{i2}, ...\}$, such that $s_i$ belongs to the set of examples generated by each $t_{ij}$.
 Once we have $T_i$ for every $s_i$, we construct the (approximately) smallest set $\hat{T}$ such that $\forall i, \hat{T} \bigcap T_i \neq \emptyset $.
-Note that for every sentence $s_i \in S$, there exist atleast one template in $\hat{T}$ that generates $s_i$ -- refer lemma \ref{lemma3}.
+Note that for every sentence $s_i \in S$, there exist atleast one template in $\hat{T}$ that generates $s_i$.
 Finding the smallest $\hat{T}$ is a variant of set cover problem, therefore we use greedy approach to find the approximately small $\hat{T}$.